 Students in communication science are expected to master two of the four areas.

-The study of film is concerned primarily with motion picture history, theory, and criticism, approached through intensive critical analysis of individual films; research into the primary documents of filmmakers and the film industry; and the construction of theoretical models of film forms and styles, national cinemas, film genres, and the economics of the film industry.
-Courses in film production are meant primarily for students studying history, theory, and criticism as a way to enhance their understanding of the practical decisions filmmakers confront.
-The program is not designed for students whose primary interest is film production.
+The study of film concentrates primarily on motion picture history, theory, and criticism, approached through intensive critical analysis of individual films; research into the primary documents of filmmakers and the film industry; and the construction of theoretical models of films forms and styles, national cinemas, film genres, and the economics of the film industry.
+The program believes in the connection between film studies and film practice.
+Courses in film production enhance our understanding of motion picture history, theory, and criticism by revealing the practical decisions filmmakers confront.

 The media and cultural studies (MCS) program emphasizes the study of media in their historical, economic, social, and political context.
 MCS courses examine the cultural forms created and disseminated by media industries and the ways in which they resonate in everyday life, on the individual, national, and global level.
-Focusing primarily on sound and screen media--radio, television, film, popular music, new media--but reaching out across boundaries, MCS encourages interdisciplinary and transmedia research.
+Focusing primarily on sound and screen media—television, new media, film, popular music, radio, video games—but reaching out across boundaries, MCS encourages interdisciplinary and transmedia research.
 MCS courses draw on a broad range of cultural theories spanning a spectrum of concerns all centrally relevant to the functioning of sound and screen media in a diverse and globalizing cultural environment.

 Whether speaking from the podium or chatting on Facebook, people use discourse to craft identities, enact social change, and form a shared sense of community.
 Seeking to better understand this social force, the study of discourse explores significant themes, trajectories, and transformations in politics and society while considering particular individuals and groups, cultures, eras, genres, and topics.
 Courses in this area explore issues of power, digital media, citizenship, gender, sexuality, race, ethnicity, globalization, religion, inclusion and exclusion, social status, and marginalization.

 Graduate work in rhetoric focuses on three interrelated areas: discourse, theory, and method.
-All three areas of study in Rhetoric are united by a common commitment to understanding the role of discourse in society as we act together to engage in culture and politics.
+All three areas of study in Rhetoric, Politics, and Culture are united by a common commitment to understanding the role of discourse in society as we act together to engage in culture and politics.
 Students are encouraged to investigate a wide range of discursive phenomena as they develop expertise that will empower them to conduct significant research and to take an active role in scholarly communities.

-Graduate students from other departments may pursue a Ph.D. minor in any one of the four Communication Arts area programs.
-Requirements are set in consultation with a department adviser.
+Graduate students from other departments may pursue a doctoral minor in communication arts with study in any one of the four communication arts areas.
+Requirements are set in consultation with a department advisor.
 Contact the graduate coordinator for more information.

 The principal types of graduate student financial aid are teaching, research, and project assistantships.
 Most communication arts graduate students are supported by teaching assistantships and thus a high level of competency in written and spoken English is required.
 A limited number of fellowships are available.
 All students are considered for assistantships and fellowships at the time of application.
 No separate application is necessary.